-(A) Category 1 Standards: Reclaimed water, for uses where Category 1 water is required, shall, at a minimum, receive secondary treatment with disinfection.
+(A) Category 1 Standards:-Reclaimed water, for uses where Category 1 water is required, shall, at a minimum, receive secondary treatment with disinfection.
 The following reclaimed water standards shall apply at the point of compliance:

+Parameter Limit

-Parameter Limit E. coli /100 ml 126/100 ml monthly geometric mean and 235/100 ml single sample maximum.
+E. coli-/100 ml 126/100 ml monthly geometric mean and 235/100 ml single sample maximum.

-- Total Suspended Solids 30 mg/L as a daily maximum. - (B) Category 2 Standards: Reclaimed water, for uses where Category 2 water is required, shall, at a minimum, receive secondary treatment with filtration and disinfection.
+Total Suspended Solids 30 mg/L as a daily maximum.

+(B) Category 2 Standards: Reclaimed water, for uses where Category 2 water is required, shall, at a minimum, receive secondary treatment with filtration and disinfection.
 The following reclaimed water standards shall apply at the point of compliance:

+Parameter Limit

-Parameter Limit E. coli /100 ml 126/100 ml monthly geometric mean and 235/100 ml single sample maximum.
-Turbidity, NTU Not to exceed 3 NTU as a monthly average and not to exceed 5 NTU in more than 5 percent of the individual analytical results during any calendar month.
+E. coli-/100 ml 126/100 ml monthly geometric mean and 235/100 ml single sample maximum.

+Turbidity, NTU Not to exceed 3 NTU as a monthly average and not to exceed results during any calendar month.